amirzarandi/amirzarandi/README.md

 - 👋 Hi, I’m @amirzarandi
 - 👀 I’m interested in robotics, data scientific programming, ML, and coding for hours on end!
 - 🌱 I’m currently learning introductory web dev.
-- 💞️ I’m looking to collaborate on robotics projets.
+- 💞️ I’m looking to collaborate on robotics projects.
 - 📫 How to reach me: amirhossein.zarandi@gmail.com

 <!---